 We have to love the people we work with.
 Jesus directed us to.
 He told us to “love your neighbor as yourself.”
 He wants you to love the people you work with, even those you don’t particularly like.
-You can’t minister to someone that you don’t love.
+You can’t minister to someone you don’t love.
 And since God is love, He’s not going to show up in a relationship where there is no love.

 Love is a choice you make.
 It’s a verb, not a noun.
 Sure, there are those who fall in love, as if love were an accident, a hole they fell into.
 But the kind of love I’m talking about here is volitional love, an act of the will.
-It’s deciding that you love someone because God made them, God loves them and God instructed you to love them too.
+It’s deciding you love someone because God made them, God loves them, and God instructed you to love them too.

 The catalyst for me to begin actively loving people was the discovery of God’s unconditional love for me.
 God just decided that He loved me.
 I didn’t look a certain way, belong to a particular political party, have a particular size or shape . . .
 He just chose to love me.
 I didn’t grasp that until age 33, but when I did, my attitude toward other people began to change.